mobarski/itsy/KANBAN.md

 # TBD

+- font -> stream of character data
 - text vs chr vs str vs blit ???
-- rename bank to font ???
+  - hide char as it can be aliased with str([i], ...)
+  - OR allow i_list to be just int
+  - OR hide str and allow chr to take i_list as first arg
 - keyboard ???
 - replace setInterval with chain of setTimeout ???

 # DONE

+- alternative drawing method on canvas (pixel -> scaled rect)
+- rename bank to font ??? ==> YES
 - bank arg -> optional? move to function switch_bank? similar to color? ==> optional, default=0
 - burn.py - better api -  bank -> path
 - text